 Based on our size, GGI is appropriated two positions for GSA representatives.
 GSA General Assembly meetings are held once a month and are open to all.
 Graduate students are elected to the GSA Executive Council in a variety of positions that are mandated to carry out the policies and/or functions of the organization.
 A small portion of your registration fees is used to support the activities of GSA.
-In addition to the executive council, there are a number of ways you can participate in the GSA, including GSA organized events and advisory boards/ committees addressing issues relevant to graduate students.
-For more information call 752-6108, Room 253 South Silo. https://gsa.ucdavis.edu
+In addition to the executive council, there are a number of ways you can participate in the GSA, including GSA organized events and advisory boards/ committees addressing issues. https://gsa.ucdavis.edu/